Frequently Asked Questions about the Platform

 The DirectLaw® Virtual Law Firm Platform is licensed on a monthly subscription basis with a 30-day minimum term.
 No long-term contracts required, and no set-up fees.
 DirectLaw® offers two (2) subscription choices.

-DirectLaw® Basic starts at $49/month for a solo practitioner and includes all of our automated documents.
+DirectLaw® DirectLawPayGo is $49/month for a solo practitioner and includes all of our automated documents.
 Document Usage Fees apply, but are credited against the minimum monthly subscription fee, and our ClientSpace™ (client portal) features.

 *Firms in excess of four (4) attorneys, please contact us for a custom quote.